tonihintikka/gymbuddypwa/README.md

 4. **Iterative Rule Refinement**: Cursor rules were refined through experience to focus on patterns and principles rather than detailed implementations, improving overall development efficiency.

 This project demonstrates how agent-based development with multiple AI models can dramatically accelerate application development without sacrificing quality.

+### Recent Improvements

+#### Bug Fixes & Enhancements
+- **Persistent Workout State**: Refactored the application to lift the workout state to the global level, ensuring that active workout data is preserved when navigating between tabs.
+- **Editable Workout History**: Added the ability for users to edit the weight and reps of sets in their workout history, providing greater flexibility and control over their data.

 ### Current Status & Future Development